-What life is like when you have breast cancer–and kids So you’ll try.
+So you’ll try.
 You’ll try to speak at the store and the wrong words come out, or none at all.
 The cashier will look at you blankly, unkindly, waiting.
 Out of desperation, you’ll search for other words around it.
 You might try to make excuses, or tell the truth, but when you look behind you at the line forming, everything becomes overwhelming.
 The outside world does not humour you.

 But your family and good friends do.
 Your people, your family, your finances, your job or career, your pets, your dirty sheets, and your toilets—it will all slowly come into focus.
 Maybe the people you thought would be there are there.
 Or maybe they’re not.
 What matters are the people who are.